WHEN: October 2018

 WHAT: HTML/CSS, UX Design, Prototyping, Photoshop

-A responsive (desktop, tablet, mobile and 4K) redesign of Double Fine Productions’ website integrating
+A responsive (desktop, tablet, mobile and 4K) redesign of Double Fine

-UX principles of learnability, usability, and memorability.
+Productions’ website integrating UX principles of learnability, usability,

 View the Github repository for the project